 The aircraft will fly in public airspace at a nominated ground clearance of 150 metres, increasing to 300 metres over built-up areas.

-An independent air safety audit will be conducted on the aircraft and flight plans.
+An independent air safety audit has been conducted on the aircraft and flight plans.
 Flying will only occur in favourable weather conditions.

 The DHC-6 Twin Otter and Cessna Caravan are a standard aircraft with scientific instruments on board.
 Noise levels on the ground will be transient and less than the sound of a passing motorbike.

 Specialised gravity-sensing instrumentation will be used to measure extremely small variations in the earth’s natural gravitational pull.
-The gravity instruments are passive and do not emit any signals, or impact people, animals or infrastructure in any way.
+The gravity instruments are passive and do not emit any signals, or impact people, animals or infrastructure.

 The data and gravity model will improve height determination from GPS positioning to an accuracy of a few centimetres.
-The changes will support productive and effective land management and technological innovation, as well as meeting community expectations of reliable GPS positioning in Victoria.
+The changes will support productive and effective land management and technological innovation, and meet community expectations of reliable GPS positioning in Victoria.

 The new data will advance the geoscience that assists the Victorian Government to manage its earth resources, infrastructure and natural hazards.
 It will also assist the state’s resources sector, which contributes to regional jobs and economic growth.

-The data will be freely available through the Victorian Government’s open data platforms and licensed for public use.
+The gravity data will be freely available through the Victorian Government’s open data platforms and licensed for public use.
 The data will also be included in the national geoscience database and data portals managed by Geoscience Australia.